zachpino/digital-media-s18/week4/fonts.md

 ---

-With our [CSS dependencies](includes.md) in place, get to know the amazing resource that is [Google Fonts](https://fonts.google.com).
+No more Helvetica!
+Let's get to know the amazing resource that is [Google Fonts](https://fonts.google.com).
 You can easily use any of the thousands of available fonts for free by clicking on the (+) icon next to a font, and then copying the code from the "@IMPORT" tab into the `<style>` section of your webpage, or a separate stylesheet.

 This code, in the `<style>` tag, allows us to use the high-quality "Lato" font family.

 ```css
 @import url('https://fonts.googleapis.com/css?family=Lato');

 #title{ font-family: 'Lato' }
 ```

 Webfonts do slow down page load times, but it is often a worthwhile exchange for greater design expressiveness.

 You can also download the fonts for use on your machine by clicking on the download arrow button.